-Meanwhile, AI and IoT will enable everything to be connected in order to create a digital twin, in which real events are visualized in a virtual space.
+Meanwhile, AI and IoT will enable everything to be connected in order to create a digital twin, in which real events are visualised in a virtual space.
 For example, with the Smart Station concept, which Fujitsu is co-creating with OMRON Social Solutions Corporation, we plan to enable safe and comfortable station operations by virtually reproducing the passengers, staff and equipment.
 Through digital twins, where the real and the virtual are interconnected, Fujitsu itself is preparing for a data-based, future-predicting society.

 Promoting social good through purpose-based global initiatives

-Fujitsu is transforming from an IT company to a DX company by implementing a variety of measures based on a sophisticated fusion of corporate culture change and sustainability, and is striving to realize its corporate purpose.
+Fujitsu is transforming from an IT company to a DX company by implementing a variety of measures based on a sophisticated fusion of corporate culture change and sustainability, and is striving to realise its corporate purpose.
 And, based on its international competitiveness and innovation, the company has been selected as one of the World’s Most Admired Companies by Fortune magazine for a third consecutive year.